adamtoh040916/wordwa11/README.md

 1. Open your wordwall test.
 2. Click on wordwa11 extension logo.
 3. Make sure you have a wordwall account and are logged into it in your browser.
 4. I recommend using 'auto mode' but sometimes it doesn't work in resource mode.
 Then use the 'resource mode' option and type the game pin (after wordwall.net/resource/{pin}/... in the game link).
-Below the text box is an automatically obtained pin that may not match the correct pin. (the play aka the test mode, works correctly).
+Below the text box is an automatically obtained pin that may not match the correct one. (the play aka the test mode, works correctly).
 </br></br>
 ![cheatGUI](./docs/gui.png)</br></br>
 Works on private wordwalls.